-2. Cons of being a DOST Scholar.
+2. Cons of being a DOST Scholar

-- Pressure to maintain scholarship.
+- Pressure to maintain the scholarship.
 Maintaining your scholarship is not a walk in the park.
 It is challenging to maintain high grades especially if your classes are very difficult and demanding.
 You need to learn how to handle pressure every time you have a quiz, graded recitation, or an exam.

 - Return Service Agreement.
 DOST scholars should set aside their dreams of working abroad for a while since it is prohibited by the DOST Return Service Agreement (RSA).
 RSA states that you have to serve the country for several years first before working abroad.

-What are the DOST Scholarship requirements?
+What Are the DOST Scholarship Requirements?

 To ensure a smooth application process, you have to secure the following documentary requirements:

-- Certificate of Good Moral (Form C)
+- Certificate of Good Moral Character (Form C)